 - Who will install my basement floor?
 You may be a DIY kind of person or have decided to hire a flooring expert.
 This will definitely determine if to go for easy to install the material or otherwise.

 - I’m I going to install a floating flooring?
 For all floating flooring, consider installing a water moisture underlayment and properly sealing it once done.
 This will help overcome the drawbacks related with floating floors

 - Fix the concrete sub-floor– Ensure you consider fixing the concrete sub-floor no matter which basement covering you intend to install.
 Original concrete floor tend to be un even and mo so prone to cracks, dampness and mildew and mold growth.
 Fixing it ensure yo avoid future repairs

 Tips for Below Grade Floor

 - Tile and concrete do outperform soft flooring materials in below-grade areas.

-- Inorganic materials are a good choice for the below-grade floor than its organic material counterpart.
-However, Inorganic materials enhance the growth of mold and mildew but don’t deteriorate, whereas the organic will enhance grow mold and rot away in a wet basement.
+- Inorganic materials are a good choice for the below-grade floor than their organic material counterpart.
+However, Inorganic materials enhance the growth of mold and mildew but don’t deteriorate, whereas organic will enhance grow mold and rot away in a wet basement.

-- Monolithic floor tends to be easier to dry out without trapping a lot of moisture compared with a multi-layered floor system.
+- A monolithic floor tends to be easier to dry out without trapping a lot of moisture compared with a multi-layered floor system.

 Sources and References